 M33 - pinwheel galaxy

-My photo is not great but I am not too dissatisfied, given that I could not see any hint of the galaxy at all through my 254mm Newtonian, owing to light pollution.
-I positioned the telescope by using a star chart generated by GRIP and printed.
+This photo is not great but I am not too dissatisfied, given that I could not see any hint of the galaxy at all through my 254mm Newtonian, owing to light pollution.
+I positioned the telescope by using a star chart generated by GRIP.
 I then just set the camera and crossed my fingers.

 I have combined 99 10-second exposures to build up enough signal to show the galaxy after considerable enhancement in GRIP.
 The horizontal reddish striations are due to camera noise banding.
 I could not get rid of that with the extreme enhancement I have done.
 (One of the 100 exposures I made contained an unidentified moving object and so was not included in the processing.)